Brazil at the 2012 Summer Olympics: Summary

-In the football men's tournament, the Brazil national under-23 football team led by Neymar advanced as favorite to the final against Mexico, after 5 victories in 5 matches.
-But a fast goal from Mexican Oribe Peralta with only 29 seconds into the first half, destabilized the Brazilian players.
-In the second half of the match, Peralta scored again within 74 minutes.
-Brazil still scored a goal in the 91 minutes, but there was no time for the tie and the match ended in 2 to 1.
+In the football men's tournament, the Brazil national under-23 football team led by Neymar advanced as favourite to the final against Mexico, after 5 victories in 5 matches.
+But a fast goal from Mexican Oribe Peralta with only 29 seconds gone in the first half, destabilized the Brazilian players.
+In the second half of the match, Peralta scored again at 74 minutes.
+Brazil scored a goal in the 91st minute, but there was no time for the tie and the match ended in 2 to 1.

-In the pools of the 2012 Summer Olympics, two medals were obtained.
-Thiago Pereira finally won an Olympic medal in the Men's 400 m individual medley with a South American record of 4:08.86, an event where Michael Phelps was in the fourth place.César Cielo the incumbent Olympic and World Champion was the bronze medal of the Men's 50 m freestyle.
+In the pool at the 2012 Summer Olympics, two medals were achieved.
+Thiago Pereira finally won an Olympic medal in the Men's 400 m individual medley with a South American record of 4:08.86.
+César Cielo, the incumbent Olympic and World Champion, won the bronze medal in the Men's 50 m freestyle.